davidkretch/paws_gasp_2019/README.md

 ## 3. Set up AWS Batch

 To use Batch, you must set up a compute environment (e.g. max CPUs), a job queue, and a job definition (e.g. what container to use).
-See [the user guide](https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html) for more info.
+See [the Batch user guide](https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html) for more info about what each of these is for.

 The script `1_aws_batch_setup.R` will create these for you.